 - Interstate 10 is located adjacent to the southern boundary of the subject property.
 An interstate highway is compatible with industrial land uses and future users will enjoy the convenient access to Interstate 10 via the Houghton Road and Colossal Cave Road traffic interchanges. - The Union Pacific Railroad is located just to the northeast of the subject property.
 A railroad is compatible with industrial land uses and future users will have the ability to utilize rail access. - For the most part, existing residential uses are located to the north of the Union Pacific Railroad and do not adjoin the subject property.
-However, a single-family residential subdivision currently in the early stages of construction (Hanson Ridge Sequence 20200560500) is located in unincorporated Pima County adjacent to the southeastern portion of the property.
-The first phase is planned for 200 lots, and there are three future development blocks shown on the final plat.
-It is presumed that these three blocks will be resubdivided in the future with single-family residential lots.
-This PAD provides appropriate buffers/land use transitions between Hanson Ridge and the development areas on the subject property. - The Acacia Elementary School is located adjacent to the southeastern portion of the subject property.
-This PAD provides appropriate buffers/land use transitions between this school and the development areas on the subject property.
+However, a single-family residential subdivision (Hanson Ridge Sequence 20200560500) is located in unincorporated Pima County adjacent to the southeastern portion of the property.
+The Julian Wash Open Space Corridor provides a buffer/land use transition between Hanson Ridge and the development areas on the subject property.
+This PAD amendment provides a natural open space buffer adjacent to Hanson Ridge Block 1 that was not previously shown in this PAD.
+The existing perpetual road easement granted by the Arizona State Land Department for Trotter Sisters Road will remain and continue to provide vehicular access to Hanson Ridge. - The Acacia Elementary School is located adjacent to the southeastern portion of the subject property and the Cactus Country RV Resort is located in the northwestern portion of the subject property.
+This PAD provides what is called the Permitted Use, Buffer and Height Restriction Area (shown on Exhibit R: Development Unit Plan) adjacent to the above-mentioned existing uses.
+This area prohibits industrial uses and limits heights to a maximum of 40 feet.
+This area also requires a 50-foot wide natural undisturbed buffer adjacent to the above mentioned existing uses.
+The purpose of the Permitted Use, Buffer and Height Restriction Area is to provide a buffer/land use transition between these existing uses and the industrial development areas on the subject property.